 The beach offers surfing lessons at very cheap prices.
 The best time to do this is during weekdays when there are not too many people around, unlike on weekends, when you can hardly drop a pin between bodies.
 Most instructors of the surfing schools surrounding the beach speak conversational English so you don’t need to worry about your negligible Portuguese knowledge.

 The waves here are perfect for surfing and this is the reason why it held several national and international competitions throughout the year.
 Other activities found here are kite-surfing and wind surfing.
 There are also calm waters here for children.

 The common ingredient in the beaches of Rio is the barraca or tent which serves food and drinks.
 ‘Barraca do Pepe’ is popular in Barra among the foreigners and cariocas.
 The tent is named after Pepe, a former surfing champ who died in Japan while competing for a title.

 Check this place sometime between December to March for their sandwiches, cocktails and a lot of conversation with the cariocas.
-The favorite topics are politics and sports.
-And everyone is not shy about expressing their opinions.

 How to get to Barra